Snoring is a sound made during sleep. It's the sound of the throat vibrating as air flows through it.

 If your child is snoring regularly, talk to their doctor.

-- Raise the head of the bed up about 4 inches.
-Use extra pillows or put something under the mattress.
+- Raising the head—may lift head of the bed up about 4 inches, use extra pillows, or wedge under the mattress

-- Try using nasal strips to help keep the airway open in your nose.
+- Nasal strips—to help keep the nose airway open

 To help lower your chances of snoring: